-- Encourage development on available sites and out-parcels for both large format and neighborhood-scale commercial activity. - Consider office, institutional and residential as alternative uses to commercial-retail for remaining commercially-zoned land and outparcels. - Encourage and facilitate high quality building design and placemaking improvements to commercial areas. - Facilitate a grocery-anchored development near the Illinois Route 71 and 47 intersection. - Plan for a future Metra Station TOD neighborhood.
+- Encourage development on available sites and out-parcels for both large format and neighborhood-scale commercial activity. - Consider office, institutional and residential as alternative uses to commercial-retail for remaining commercially-zoned land and outparcels. - Encourage and facilitate high quality building design and placemaking improvements in Yorkville's destination commercial areas. - Facilitate a grocery-anchored development near the Illinois Route 71 and 47 intersection. - Plan for a future Metra Station TOD neighborhood.